GoogleCloudPlatform/cluster-toolkit/docs/module-guidelines.md

 * Variables for environment-specific values (like `project_id`) should not be given defaults.
 This forces the calling module to provide meaningful values.
-* Variables should only have zero-value defaults (like null or empty strings) where leaving the variable empty is a valid preference which will not be rejected by the underlying API(s).
+* Variables should only have zero-value defaults, such as null (preferred) or empty string, where leaving the variable empty is a valid preference which will not be rejected by the underlying API(s).
 * Set good defaults wherever possible.
 Be opinionated about HPC use cases.
 * Follow common variable [naming conventions](#use-common-names-and-types-for-common-variables).
 * If there are common hpc-toolkit variables already defined, then do not set defaults (`region`, `zone`, `project_id`, `deployment_name`, etc.)
 * All files should contain a license header.
-Headers can be added automatically using `make add-google-license`.
+Headers can be added automatically using [addlicense](https://github.com/google/addlicense), or `make add-google-license` if adding a Google License.

 ## Terraform Coding Standards